Thailand Company Registration [Updated 2021]

 So, we need to translate it to English for our clients understanding.

-After you setting a company in Thailand, some business may need more activities or other process to be done.
+After you setting a limited company in Thailand, some business may need more activities or other process to be done.

 You should consult with lawyers for exact activity that your business needs.
 Here are some activities that you may ask your lawyer if you need to do or not

-4.1 VAT Registration
+4.1 VAT Registration (Valued Added Tax)

-First of all, if the company needs to apply for Work Permit, the company must register VAT.
+First of all, if the company needs to apply for Work Permit, the company must register VAT. (this is the same GST in some country like Australia)

 Because the Labor Department need it when applying for Work Permit.
 And the company need to obtain VAT once the company has an income over 1.8 million Thai Bath per year.